Ford Mustang Owners Manual: Roadside assistance

 Hazard warning flashers

 The hazard flasher control is located on the center console next to the gearshift lever.
-Use it when your vehicle is disabled and is creating a safety hazard for other motorists. • Press the fl ...
+Use it when your vehicle is disabled and is creating a safety hazard for other motorists. • Press the flash ...

 Other materials: